Instructions for Students

 2. Note that many S-L sites/partners require you to attend training sessions to participate.
 Some of these trainings take place in the very beginning of the semester, so please pick your project ASAP.

-3. Chaminade’s Online Service-Learning Registration MUST be completed by Tuesday, September 11, 2018 for the fall DUG semester.
+3. Chaminade’s Online Service-Learning Registration MUST be completed by Tuesday, February 5, 2019 for the spring DUG semester.
 (Or defer to your instructor’s deadline.)

 IMPORTANT NOTE: If you have plans to participate in a pre-scheduled training that takes place after the due date, you should still register online, print the connection form, and send an email to email@example.com before the due date, indicating your site and your plans.